Steer'n Roll: A Stereoscopic Flow-Sensing Strategy for Planktonic Prey Detection and Capture: Stereoscopic Flow Sensing

-\paragraph{Stereoscopic flow sensing reveals prey direction.} The steer'n roll strategy resolves the ambiguities imposed by the symmetries of the flow and signal fields by exploiting two simultaneous flow measurements.
+The steer'n roll strategy resolves the ambiguities imposed by the symmetries of the flow and signal fields by exploiting two simultaneous flow measurements.
 This stereoscopic flow sensing is inspired by the binaural cues for sound localization used by mammals \cite{Grothe2010}.

 Specifically, we consider a predator equipped with two flow sensors, one on each antenna, located at $\boldsymbol{r}_s^\pm =\boldsymbol{r} \pm \ell \boldsymbol{\hat n}$, where $\ell$ denotes the antennule length and the superscript $\pm$ distinguishes the left and right antennules.
 With these two sensors, the predator has access to two flow signals